-Documentary (SF 50326)
+Documentary Individual (SF 50326a) Group (SF 50326b)

 Video in this class should represent a research-based investigation into a topic of choice.
-Video credits should list research sources and may include paper or electronically published materials, as well as interviews with experts or constituents related to the topic of investigation.
+Video credits should list research sources and may include paper or electronically published materials, and interviews with experts or constituents related to the topic of investigation.

-Short Story or Short Narrative (SF 50327)
+Short Story or Short Narrative Individual (SF 50327a) Group (SF50327b)